nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 Sprint 3 summary:

 - Consumer and Provider APIs now support the 'patient' Search parameter.
 This replaces the 'subject' parameter.
 - Consumer and Provider APIs Search operations will not mandate the '_count' parameter.
-It is expected that the NRLS Server will support paging as a default to break up result-sets that exceed a pre-determined limit.
+It is expected that the NRL Server will support paging as a default to break up result-sets that exceed a pre-determined limit.
-- NRLS API Conformance updated.
+- NRL API Conformance updated.

 Sprint 3 early release summary: